federicaciuffo/aws-application-networking-k8s/docs/guides/environment.md

 Default: Inferred from IMDS metadata

 When running AWS Gateway API Controller outside the Kubernetes Cluster, this specifies the AWS account.
+This needs to be specified if IMDS is not available.

 ---